 Alan Paller is director of research at the SANS Institute, a graduate degree granting institution and the principal cyber security training school.
-SANS' 115,000 alumni are technical security experts and managers holding responsible positions in cyber defense, offense, and law enforcement in more than 60 countries.
+SANS' 135,000 alumni are technical security experts and managers holding responsible positions in cyber defense, offense, and law enforcement in more than 60 countries.
 Alan directs SANS research programs including the widely used Internet Storm Center - the early warning system for the Internet and the annual "Greatest Risks in Cyber Security" study.
-He also oversees NewsBites, the bi-weekly summary of the top news in security that goes to 210,000 people, and @RISK, and the weekly authoritative summary of all new vulnerabilities and all critical new vulnerabilities made known during the past week that goes to 120,000 people.
+He also oversees NewsBites, the bi-weekly summary of the top news in security that goes to 210,000 people.

 Alan has testified several times before both the House and Senate, and in 2001 President Clinton named him as one of the first members of the National Infrastructure Assurance Council.
 In 2005, the Federal CIO Council named Alan as its 2005 Azimuth Award winner, a singular lifetime achievement award recognizing outstanding service of a non-government person to improving federal information technology.
-In May of 2010, the Washington Post named Alan one of the "seven people worth knowing, or knowing about in cyber security," a list that also included General Alexander who heads the US Cyber Command and Howard Schmidt, the White House Cyber Coordinator.
+In May of 2010, the Washington Post named Alan one of the "seven people worth knowing in cyber security."

 Alan's degrees are from Cornell University and the Massachusetts Institute of Technology.